PLCnext/SampleRuntime/README.md

 ---

-Copyright © 2020-2024 Phoenix Contact Electronics GmbH
+Copyright © 2020-2026 Phoenix Contact GmbH & Co.
+KG

 All rights reserved.
 This program and the accompanying materials are made available under the terms of the [MIT License](http://opensource.org/licenses/MIT) which accompanies this distribution.